microsoftgraph/msgraph-sdk-powershell/README.md

     npm install -g "@autorest/autorest"
     ```

-3. Run a local instance of either [Nuget.Server](https://docs.microsoft.com/en-us/nuget/hosting-packages/nuget-server) or [Private PowerShell Gallery](https://github.com/PowerShell/PSPrivateGallery), and register it a local repository using `Register-PSRepository` cmdlet.
-Once done, take note of the `repository name` and `APIKey`.
+3. Create an [Azure DevOps](https://docs.microsoft.com/en-us/azure/devops/artifacts/tutorials/private-powershell-library?view=azure-devops) Artifacts Feed or host a local [Nuget.Server](https://docs.microsoft.com/en-us/nuget/hosting-packages/nuget-server), and register it as a local PowerShell repository using `Register-PSRepository` command.
+Once done, take note of the `RepositoryName` and `APIKey`.
 You can always get the repository name by running `Get-PSRepository`.
     This will be used as a temporary repository to the publish generated modules in order to specify them as dependencies for the `Graph` roll-up module.

-    N.B Once we have preview version of the modules in PowerShell Gallery, this step won't be needed.
+    ***N.B - Once we have a preview version of the modules in PowerShell Gallery, this step won't be needed.***

 ### Generation Steps